 The Haarlem landscapist Salomon van Ruysdael, who was born in Naarden, was the youngest of four sons and one daughter born to Jacob Jansz de Gooyer, a Mennonite joiner from Blaricum.
-After his father’s death in 1616, Salomon and two of his brothers, Isaack and Jacob, changed the family name to Van Ruysdael after the Castle Ruysdael (or Ruisschendaal) near their father’s hometown.
-Salomon, along with Isaack and his nephew Jacob van Ruisdael (c.
-1628/1629–1682), established themselves as artists in Haarlem, while Pieter, the only brother to keep the De Gooyer name, settled in Alkmaar as a cloth merchant.
-Jacob, who was the first to change the family name, continued his father’s cabinet-making business.
+After his father’s death in 1616, Salomon and two of his brothers, Isaack and Jacob, changed the family name to Van Ruysdael after the country estate ‘Ruysdael’ (or Ruisschendaal) near Blaricum.
+Salomon, along with his brother Isaack and his nephew Jacob van Ruisdael (Dutch, c.
+1628/1629 - 1682), established themselves as artists in Haarlem, while Pieter, the only brother to keep the De Gooyer name, settled in Alkmaar as a cloth merchant.
+Jacob Jacobsz continued his father’s cabinet-making business in Naarden.
 Salomon married Maycke Willemsdr Buyse sometime before 1627; the couple had four children, one of whom, Jacob Salomonsz (1629/1630–1681), also became a painter.

 Aside from being a painter, Ruysdael was also involved with several other activities during his career.
 He dealt in blue dye for Haarlem’s bleacheries and was a member of the Guild of Cloth Merchants from 1658 to 1670.
 A document from 1657 also mentions him as being a participant in a tanning mill in Gorinchem.
 Furthermore, as Houbraken chronicles, Ruysdael even invented a process for creating imitation marble.
 Such varied activities, in addition to his career as an artist, brought him considerable wealth; he owned several houses in Haarlem throughout his lifetime.